Seneca Washington

 Email: [email protected]

-The WISe program is a family-centered, individualized, and strength-based intensive service for Medicaid-eligible children and youth from birth to 21 years old in King County, and non-Medicaid eligible youth in Pierce County.
+The King County WISe program is a family-centered, individualized, and strengths-based intensive service for Medicaid-eligible children and youth from birth to 21 years old.
 This program uses a team-based approach to address complex needs for youths and families and support them in meeting their identified goals.
+The King County WISe program is actively accepting referrals.
+For questions or to make a referral, call the King County WISe line at (206) 490-0985 or (877) 949-4647, or email [email protected].
+Click here to access our King County referral form.

 Commercially Sexually Exploited Children (CSEC) Outreach – King County

-The Seneca CSEC Outreach Program partners with schools, community-based organizations, faith-based organizations, and healthcare providers to build the capacity of school and other professionals to identify and engage with youth who are at risk of sexual exploitation or are currently exploited.
-For more information on Seneca’s CSEC Outreach work, visit our CSEC Outreach page.
+The Seneca CSEC Outreach Program partners with schools, community-based organizations, faith-based organizations, and healthcare providers to build capacity to identify and engage youth who are current or potential victims of commercial sexual exploitation.
+We offer a prevention group curriculum for youth, community training and systems development.
+In addition, we can help connect youth to intentional resources through our partnership with King County CSEC Task Force.
+For more information on Seneca’s CSEC Outreach work, please call (206) 496-7586.

 Juvenile Justice Assessment Team (JJAT) – King County

-In partnership with Ryther Center for Children and Youth, Seneca conducts mental health assessments, substance use disorder assessments, and family linkages for youth ages 12 to 20 that enter the juvenile justice system.
-JJAT works to divert youth with behavioral needs from further involvement in the juvenile justice system and decrease incidences or severity of chemical dependency and mental health diagnosis in young people.
-To learn more about JJAT, contact Program Supervisor Helen Roubinian at [email protected].
+In partnership with Ryther Center for Children and Youth, Seneca conducts mental health assessments and provides referrals and resources for youth ages 12 to 20 that enter the juvenile justice system.
+JJAT works to divert youth with behavioral needs from further involvement in the juvenile justice system and decrease incidences of mental health diagnosis in young people.
+To learn more about JJAT, please call (206) 308-6244.

 School-Based Programs

-Unconditional Education, Seattle Public Schools - Seattle Seneca provides direct service support to multiple Seattle public schools, as well as school- and district-level systems development.
-To learn more about Seneca's partnership with Seattle Public Schools.
+- Seneca provides direct service support to multiple Seattle Public Schools, as well as school- and district-level systems development.

 Contact